best-practice-and-impact/ons-spark/ons-spark/spark-functions/cross_joins.md

 ````
 ### Salted Joins

 Cross joins can also be used when *salting* a join.
-Salting improves the efficiency of a join by reducing the skew in join keys.
+Salting improves the efficiency of a join by reducing the skew in the DataFrame, by introducing new join keys.
 See the article on salted joins for an example.

 ### Further Resources